Ross Ross

 I’ve already looked at Avignon in 1985, 1986 and 1987.
 I only read-up on these races recently.
 But I’ve been obsessed by the 1988 race for quite a while.
 The race report appeared in the August 1988 issue of Tri-Athlete (UK).
 The 3rd triathlon magazine I ever bought.

 The author is Richard Graham.
-Who seemd to travel quite a lot for stories back then.
+Who seemed to travel quite a lot for stories back then.
 Later he got into Roller Hockey journalism.
-And is still active on a few Vintage Triatholn Facebook groups.
+And is still active on a few Vintage Triathlon Facebook groups.

 The races were won by Mark Allen and Julie Moss.
-Three wins out of four at Avignon for both of them.
+Three wins out of four at Avignon for both.
 Note.
-Sarah Coope in second.
+Sarah Coope in 2nd.
 Who convincingly beat Moss in 1987.
 Unlike the previous editions, the top French women were also in town.
 Poncelet, Delemer, Rouchon and Malherbe.

-Molina and Dave Scott made the trip this time.
+Scott Molina and Dave Scott made the trip this time.
 As did the American-Enigma, Tom Gallagher.
 I really need to speak to him.
 He was often in France.
+Had he signed for a French club?

 Of course, I read and re-read the article.
 But I was more into the photos.
-There’s to behold.
-Allen’s 1988 cap-sleeved Nike kit.
-Moss’s Sock Racers and shorts over swimming costume.
+There’s lots to behold.
+Allen’s cap-sleeved Nike kit.
 The gravel section.
 More of this needed!
 Caroline Heins’s Bell V1 Pro.
-And the number trimming.
+The number trimming.
+And Moss’s Sock Racers.

 The 1987 Avignon Triathlon